chaoss/community/elections/election-faq.md

 **Can I nominate someone else?**

+You cannot directly nominate someone else, but you can encourage people to self-nominate (and we encourage you to encourage them!)

-Yes.
-If you know someone who would bring real value to the board, nominate them.
+If you know someone who would bring real value to the board, encourage them to self-nominate.
 You can do so at [templates/nomination-encouragement.md].

 ---